 Have him watch a fellow dude

-Potty training in a weekend
+Potty training over the weekend

 Start potty training a boy with sitting